amsterdamharu/selectors/README.md

 };
 ```

-Now when List renders multiple Item component each Item component will have it's own `selectItemById` selector.
+Now when List renders multiple Item component each Item component will have it's own `selectItemById` selector that is not re created unless the id prop changes.

 ## Performance

-Having your results memoize means that when an action is dispatched that changes something in state that is not relevant to your component then your component won't re render.
+Having your results memoized means that when an action is dispatched that changes something in state that is not relevant to your component then your component won't re render.
 This can improve performance and prevent unneeded re renders but does cost a little as well.
-As you can see with the previous example; each item creates a `selectItemById` function and that function is a selector created with reselect so it's 2 nested curried functions.
+As you can see with the previous example; each item creates a `selectItemById` function and that function is a selector created with reselect so it's 2 nested curried functions that take time to be created and take up memory.

 If your component often re renders when it should not then memoization will help.
 But if your component re renders because it needs to (state that it is using has changed so it will render something different) then creating all these curried functions does not do much since they are just re created every time.